Lisbet12/International-Breweries/README.md

 - The profit make 2017 is differ from the profit made in 2018 and 2019
 - The sale rep that made the highest profit is Jones follow by the Jardine
 - The most Brand with the highest profit Castle which is mostly sold in senegal.
-- when cost was 87m, profit made was 39m
+- When cost was 87m, profit made was 39m
-. when cost was 84m, profit made was 37m
-. when cost was 70m, profit made was 30m
+  when cost was 84m, profit made was 37m when cost was 70m, profit made was 30m
 .
 So therefore the reduction the Sum of Cost led to the reduction of Profit for every year